-a.
-This is a two-step process: First you will remove the hatch cover assembly, then second, you will remove the hinge assembly.
+- a.
+This is a two-step process: First you will remove the hatch cover assembly, then second, you will remove the hinge assembly. - b.

-- b.
 To remove the hatch cover assembly, refer to Figure 1. - i.
-Unscrew the two self-locking hex nuts as shown by blue arrows, - ii. then unscrew the smaller single hex bolt shown by a red arrow in center. - 1.
+Unscrew the four hex bolts as shown by blue arrows, - ii. then unscrew the smaller single hex bolt shown by a red arrow in center. - 1.
 Note: This single smaller hex bolt is used to lock the sliding hinge feature so that the hatch will open only to 110 degrees.
 If your application requires a full 180 degrees swing on the hatch you should remove this single bolt. - iii.
 Remove the hatch and store it, along with the hardware, in a safe and secure environment. - c.
 To remove the hinge assembly, refer to Figures 2a & 2b. - i.
-Unscrew the four Allen head cap bolts, washers, and self-locking nuts. - ii.
+Unscrew the four Allen head cap bolts. - ii.
 Remove the hinge and store it, along with the hardware, in a safe and secure environment. - d.
 The deck ring is now ready for attaching to the deck.